meyer-group/meyer-group.github.io/_posts/2017-12-19-domi-defense.md

 excerpt_separator: <!--more-->
 ---

-The heartiest congratulations to Dominik Halter - pardon - Dr. Dominik Halter who had his PhD defense today!
+The heartiest congratulations to Dominik Halter - pardon - Dr. Dominik Halter who had his PhD defense today! <!--more-->
 It's hard for us to accept that our best man is leaving now.
 He had always an open ear for question and he was always in a good mood for fun in the office.
 A friend, we don't want to miss!